10 Best WordPress Plugins For Blogs & Business Websites

 PIN FOR LATER 📌

-While the 10 plugins listed above are essential, sometimes you need a plugin for a particular functionally, and I have a couple of favourites that have made my life so much easier, including:
+While the 10 plugins listed above are essential, sometimes you need a plugin for a particular functionally, and I have a couple of favorites that have made my life so much easier, including:

 - WP Discuz Comments – I use this as a comment + discussion enabling plugin.
 Looks much nicer than the standard WordPress comment section and it’s free!